 The trees require CAVAT assessments, some are protected by

 TPOs.
 Arboricultural aspects are proposed as being not necessary to scope now

-but the applicant is already proposing to fell 3 trees and these are part of the reason there are so many birds associated with the site.
+but the applicant had proposed to fell 3 trees and these are part of the reason there are so many birds associated with the site.
 As such I object to ecological aspects being left out of the

 I would urge strongly that the EIA cope includes arboriculture and biodiversity so there is a baseline to argue from and to ensure real biodiversity and ecological improvements, as well as retaining existing wildlife.